Sandotech/water-jug-api/README.md

 6. **Check**: If a state with the desired amount of water is found, return the path to that state.
 7. **Terminate**: If the queue is exhausted without finding a solution, return that no solution is possible.

-You could see it in code here `use-cases/WaterJugImpl.ts` and checking all the imported files.
+You can see it in code here `use-cases/WaterJugImpl.ts` and check all the imported files.

 ### Example: